ccoutant/dwarf-locations/013-generalize-address-spaces.md

 contexts implicitly push an address on the stack before evaluating an expression.
 For example, the `DW_AT_use_location` attribute of the `DW_TAG_ptr_to_member_type`.
-The expression belongs to a source language type which may apply to objects allocated in different kinds of storage.
+The expression belongs to a source language type that may apply to objects allocated in different kinds of storage.
 Therefore, it is important that an expression that uses the location can do so without regard to what kind of storage it specifies.
 As it applies to memory location this means that a simple